 Virtual escape rooms involve the participants trying to break out of a virtual room that they’re locked in.
 Game facilitators like Paruzal, Puzzle Break or Confundrum will set you up.
 There’s an admission fee based on the number of players.
 The Grimm Escape, for instance, costs $25 per player and involves breaking the curse cast by a wicked witch.
 We tried Paruzal’s Pizza Makes Anything Possible, which costs $15 and lasts for about 75 minutes.
 You just need to choose your appointment based on how many people are participating.

-Quizbreaker is just 3 years old, but is already racking up clients thanks to its custom icebreaker and team building activities.
+If you're running out of online game night ideas, Quiz Breaker offers a unique blend of knowledge and skill challenges.
+Quizbreaker is just 3 years old but is already racking up clients thanks to its custom icebreaker and team building activities.
 You can try their games for free for 21 days by signing up for a Quizbreaker account, after which you’ll need to pay $20 per month for 10 users.
 They offer a set of 100 icebreakers or the option to add your own.

 These questions will help teams learn a new fact about the person they’re working with, and this will get them talking!
-Quizbreaker automatically schedules quizzes so you can use them when standalone or when conducting an all-hands meeting!
+Quizbreaker automatically schedules quizzes so you can use them as a standalone icebreaker or when conducting an all-hands meeting!

+If you're looking for video game night ideas, Among Us has taken the virtual world by storm; it's the perfect blend of strategy and fun.
 A neighbor’s grandson installed this game on my phone a few months ago, and I remembered it as I wrote this.
 Among us is an online multiplayer game by InnerSloth.
-There’s an alien imposter on board your spaceship and the objective of the game is return back to civilization after voting the imposter off the game!
+There’s an alien imposter on board your spaceship and the objective of the game is to return back to civilization after voting the imposter off the game!
+The game supports 4 to 10 players, making it ideal for both smaller teams and larger group settings in virtual office parties.
+However, for the best experience, having 6 to 10 players is usually recommended.

 Codenames is a Spymaster game that we played some time back.
 You need to enter a room and invite the others to join in.
 Once everyone is in, they’ll get to choose either Team Red or Blue as operatives.
 There are tiles on the center of the screen containing names of random items.
 A player can elect someone or be the Spymaster themselves.
 They’ll be the one giving one-word clues to their team to figure out.
 Based on the word the Spymaster uses to describe the tiles, everyone makes guesses.
 The team that gets most of the tiles right wins!